lulle2007200/usk/README.md

 I cannot and will not provide any form of support for issues due to that.

 If you do want a specific feature implemented, feel free to submit a PR or message me.
+Forking the project, adding superfluous changes and then bricking peoples consoles is not the way.

 As always, use at your own risk.